I just saw your TED talk on GMOs and have a question:

 - Principles of Risk Assessment (4 subcategories)

 - Toxicological Assessment (5 subcategories)

 You can read about the extent of GE crop/food testing done by internationally agreed protocols here:

 - EFSA publishes guidance for the risk assessment of food and feed derived from GM animals and related animal health and welfare aspects

 - Guidance for risk assessment of food and feed from genetically modified plants

 You can read a review of animal feeding trial evaluation of GE crops here:

-Together, these tests, which represent 10-50 times the testing done on crops from other breeding methods, and the safety evaluation of all GE crops is considered adequate by world food safety/toxicology experts.
+Together, these tests, which represent 10 to 50 times the testing done on crops from other breeding methods, and the safety evaluation of all GE crops are considered adequate by world food safety and toxicology experts.

 The idea that only GE crops contribute to the movement of genes is another of the widely held myths.
 In fact, the more we look, the more science finds examples of gene movement between species.
 It is clear that horizontal gene transfer (HGT, also called lateral gene transfer) is widely found in nature and is not a unique risk for GE crops and food.
-Therefore, to answer your question – yes, HGT happens with non-GMO crops, such as hybrid plants, as well.
+Therefore, to answer your question, yes, HGT happens with non-GM crops, such as hybrid plants, as well.

 The safety of GE crops and food is best stated by the American Association for the Advancement of Science 2012 statement: “Moreover, the AAAS Board said, the World Health Organization, the American Medical Association, the U.S. National Academy of Sciences, the British Royal Society and every other respected organization that has examined the evidence has come to the same conclusion: consuming foods containing ingredients derived from GM crops is no riskier than consuming the same foods containing ingredients from crop plants modified by conventional plant improvement techniques.”